mvilsoet/assembly_calculator/README.md

 Suggested to run this code on an online LC-3 simulator since the language is ancient and irritating to run natively.
 [Try this simulator on wchargin](https://wchargin.com/lc3web/ "LC-3 Simulator")

+Input should be provided in [Polish Math Notation](https://en.wikipedia.org/wiki/Polish_notation)